Damkols/greenlight/readme.md

 - Return record not found error if Movie ID is less than 1
 - Define sql query for deleting a movie data
 - Execute sql Query using Exec() method
+- Use RowsAffected methid to get numbers of rows affected by the query